walles/riff/README.md

 ## Before releasing the Rust version as the official one

-- On exceptions, print the current version just like `--version`
 - `--help`: If we aren't in the `$PATH`, present a one-liner for how to fix
   - Should work for `bash`, `fish` and `zsh`
-- `--help`: If we aren't in git's `pager.diff`, `pager.show` and `interactive.diffFilter`, present a one-liner for how to fix
+- `--help`: If `$PAGER` isn't set to `riff`, present a one-liner for how to fix
-- `--help`: Describe how to configure `riff` as your `$PAGER`
-- Add test case verifying that our exception handler prints backtraces
-- On exceptions, print the riff.rb @state
-- On exceptions, print the line riff.rb was processing
-- On exceptions, print a link to the issue tracker
-- Set up CI
-- Figure out cross compiling to Linux and macOS ARM (look into `cross` which uses Docker for cross compiling)
-- Document release instructions
+  - Should work for `bash`, `fish` and `zsh`
 - Find out how the LCS algorithm scales and improve the heuristic for when not to call it.
 - Tune the upper bound on how large regions we should attempt to refine
+- Make a CI script and document its existence
+- Set up CI calling the CI script
+- In the CI script, add a test case verifying that our exception handler prints backtraces (should fail when stripping the release binary)
+- Document install instructions
+- Add a `--install` command line option
+- Figure out cross compiling to Linux and macOS ARM (look into `cross` which uses Docker for cross compiling)
+- Make a release script and document its existence

 ## Misc

 - Make a public release
-- Add a `--install` command line option
 - Add test case verifying that the `Inspired by` part of `git show 77c8f77 -- bin/riff` is highlighted as an upside down L.
 - Do `git show 5e0a1b2b13528f40299e78e3bfa590d9f96637af` and scroll to the end.